Education Administration (EDAD)

 EDAD 5372.
 Fed-State-Local Sch Law.
 3 Hours.

-The course provides a study of the legal basis of school control; the relation of the federal government to public education, the state as the fundamental legal unit in organization and administration of a state system of schools; the district as the unit of local school control; and legal duties and responsibilities of the state and local boards of education.
+Students study the legal basis of school control; the relation of the federal government to public education, the state as the fundamental legal unit in organization and administration of a state system of schools; the district as the unit of local school control; and legal duties and responsibilities of the state and local boards of education.

 EDAD 5386.
 Spc Populations & Spc Programs.
 3 Hours.